-The risk management function consists of the risk management department and other members of the executive team involved in oversight of the risk management processes of the business, for example members of the executive risk committee.
+The risk management function consists of the risk management department and other members of the executive team involved in oversight of the risk management processes of the business.
 The risk management department is responsible for co-ordinating the activities of the risk management function and maintaining effective risk management awareness across the business.
+The risk management department chairs a quarterly risk committee with cross function and division representatives from across the wider Standard Group.
+It is responsible for making recommendations and ensuring that executive management, as well as the Group and subsidiary boards and subcommittees are kept informed of key risk information and risk issues.